What does it mean to be inclusive?

 Reading Time: 4 minutes

 At Co-create, we aim to be actively inclusive in all we do.
 This is really important to us, and drives a lot of our actions.
 But “being inclusive” has many meanings and uses.
-This short piece is an exploration of why inclusiveness is important to us, and what it means in practice.
+This short piece is an exploration of why we value inclusiveness and what it means in practice.

 Why should we be inclusive?